kenwalger/MyCompany/README.md

 [Foundation](http://www.http://foundation.zurb.com/ "Zurb Foundation") they have modal options as well.
 My implementation of the modal window is accomplished with some CSS for the modal formatting and JavaScript's [**HTMLElement.style**](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style "HTMLElement.style") property to change _visibility_ and _opacity_ of the modal window.
-Sometimes a minimal approach is best.
+Sometimes a minimal approach is best. jQuery and the jQuery UI would have been another approach with *dialog* or something like *SimpleModal*.

 7. Adjustments to meet design spec.